How Retail Robots in Grocery Stores Reform Operations

 Retailers traditionally are risk averse, and incremental change is more the norm for brick-and-mortar companies.
 Especially when it comes to infrastructure changes, retailers are very hesitant to adopt new technology.
 After all, why make significant changes to your store layout without proven ROI?
 That doesn’t settle with the pragmatic retail leaders.

-Yet, 98 percent believe retail companies need to invest in technology that increases their efficiencies and 100 percent agree that technology innovation is imperative to meet the expectations of today’s shoppers.
+Yet, 98% believe retail companies need to invest in technology that increases their efficiencies and 100% agree that technology innovation is imperative to meet the expectations of today’s shoppers.

 Download the Future of Retail Technology Survey Report

-Insights from 312 global retailers on their technology investments, omni-channel strategies and more.
+Insights from 306 global retailers on their technology investments, omni-channel strategies, technology implementation experiences and more.